Before you start a literature search it's important to plan what steps you will take. Ask yourself:

 Searching alternative terms will help you to find more results.
 Remember that searching is an iterative process and you may want to add or delete search terms after reviewing your results.

 In the next tab you will find guides for searching in specific databases.
-You can also arrange a 1-2-1 with one of our librarians for help with literature searching or go to the Research Enquiries Desk.
+You can also arrange a 1-2-1 with one of our librarians for help with literature searching or use the on-call librarian service (10am-2pm, Monday to Friday).

 There are many specialist healthcare databases that you may want to use to implement a literature search.
 Key databases include: